 You matter – and you always will.

 Mallory Hendricks, MS, LPC, is a licensed professional counselor.
-She formerly served as the lead clinician for the general population outpatient team in Adult Ambulatory (Outpatient) Services at Pittsburgh Mercy.
+She authored this story while serving as the lead clinician for the general population outpatient team in Adult Ambulatory (Outpatient) Services at Pittsburgh Mercy.

 If you or someone you know needs help with overcoming a past trauma, please call contact us at 1-877-637-2924.